holepunchto/pear-docs/helpers/compact-encoding.md

 #### **`enc.preencode(state, val)`**

 Performs a fast preencode dry-run that only sets `state.end`.
-Use this to figure out how big of a buffer you need.
+Use this to estimate the buffer.

 ```javascript
 const cenc = require('compact-encoding')